What is a skills-based CV and do I need one?

 Extra CV tips

-Try and avoid any heavy graphics, blocks of colour, or complex formatting, and make sure you use internet-friendly fonts like Times New Roman or Arial.
+Try to avoid any heavy graphics, blocks of colour, or complex formatting, and make sure you use internet-friendly fonts like Times New Roman or Arial.
 If you have any additional work or a relevant portfolio, it’s worth adding a link to this as well.

 Final thoughts

 If you’re on the hunt for a job and you’re looking for some extra help or want to boost your profile and CV, you can take a look at our top ten courses to help you find a job.
 You’ll learn all about the essential skills that employers are looking for, and how you can sell yourself and succeed in interviews.
+If you want to boost your employability and receive free personalised CV recommendations for free, check out our free CV review tool.